Euphorbia Caput-Medusae (You-phor-Bi-ya Ca-put me-Dus-Sa) is an exotic-looking plant from the family Euphorbiaceae and Euphorbia plant (Spurge) genus.

 These plants do not require much water.
 However, it does not automatically mean they don’t need feeding.

-To ensure good health and promote growth, feed Euphorbia Caput-Medusae a couple of times during the warmer months.
+To ensure good health and promote growth, feed Medusa’s head several times with liquid food during the warmer months.

 Soil & Transplanting

-These plants thrive and flourish best in well-drained soil.
-Make sure the soil does not stay excessively moist.
-Also, excess water must always be drained away.
+These plants thrive and flourish best in a well-drained potting mix.
+Make sure the potting mix does not stay excessively moist.
+Also, excess water must always be drained away to prevent root rot.

-Generally, repotting is not necessary for a long time as Euphorbia Caput-Medusae grows very slowly.
+Generally, repotting is not necessary for a long time as Medusa’s Head Euphorbia grows very slowly.
 However, if the plant overgrows the pot, repot as needed.

 Grooming and Maintenance

-These plants are as easy to propagate as they are to look after.
-Dividing the plant is the best and easiest way to propagate Euphorbia Caput-Medusae.
+The head Euphorbia is as easy to propagate as they are to look after.
+Dividing the plant is the best and easiest way to propagate Medusa’s head.

 The best way to deal with this situation is to dab a piece of cotton in alcohol and dab it on the affected areas.

-Long leggy growth is another common problem encountered by the Medusa succulent.
+Long leggy growth is another common problem encountered by Medusa’s head succulent.
 When this happens, know that the plant is receiving insufficient light.

-In rare instances, the plant can fall prey to infections that cause the side shoots to curl up and become deformed.
+The plant can fall prey to infections causing the side shoots to curl up and become deformed.

-Although these plants are affected by infections very rarely; when they do, not much can be done to save the plant.
+Although these plants are rarely affected by infections, when they do, not much can be done to save the plant.

-With proper care, Caput-Medusae can live for years.
+With proper care, the Medusa head plant can live for years.
 Its unusual appearance makes this plant a collector’s dream.
+You’ll find them at a garden center specializing in cactus and succulents.